agriculturegovau/agds-next/.changeset/nasty-kangaroos-cry.md

 filter-sidebar: Fix live code examples to work in Playroom.

-playroom: Add `PlaceholderImage` and `PlaceholderPictogram` components.
+playroom: Export `PlaceholderImage` and `PlaceholderPictogram` for Playroom.

 section-alert: Fix live code examples to work in Playroom.